Old Town Trail

 7. Jewry Wall – a Real Roman Experience

-Today, the only visible reminder of Leicester’s Roman past, in-situ, is the Jewry Wall.
-At 23m long, 9m high and 2.5m thick, it is one of the largest pieces of Roman masonry still standing in Britain.
-Since the medieval period, when it was commonly believed to be part of a Temple to Janus, there has been much discussion about what the Jewry Wall may have been.
+Today, the only visible in-situ reminder of Roman Leicester is the Jewry Wall.
+Measuring 23m long, 9m high and 2.5m thick, it is among the largest surviving Roman masonry in Britain.

 8. Statue above the Norman doorway at St Mary De Castro Church